How to Treat Infected Bulldog Wrinkles

 • Paws

-Any area with a skin crease can be a spot of possible infection because these areas are warm and moist, trapping moisture into the crease and creating an environment where bacteria and yeast can grow.
+Any area with a skin crease can be a spot of possible infection because these areas are warm and moist, trapping moisture into the crease and creating an environment where bacteria, yeast, and fungus can grow.
 While

 these organisms are present everywhere else on the skin, these skin folds give them the opportunity to grow.